-- The National Co-ordinating Centre for Public Engagement (NCCPE)

-At Queen Mary University of London, being an engaged university and a good neighbour is a strong part of our identity, building on the ethos of the People's Palace-- an important part of our history.
+At Queen Mary University of London, being an engaged university and a good neighbour is a strong part of our identity, building on the ethos of the People's Palace: an important part of our history.

 Many of the major funding bodies expect researchers to engage with the public.
-As such, engagement can be included within grant submissions-- usually in the Case for Support sections.
+As such, engagement can be included within grant submissions, usually in the Case for Support sections.

-The Teaching Excellence Framework (TEF) allows institutions to submit evidence and stories of their 'engaged learning approaches' as part of their assessment-- highlighting the importance for opportunities for students to engage in learning within communities beyond the university.
+The Teaching Excellence Framework (TEF) allows institutions to submit evidence and stories of their 'engaged learning approaches' as part of their assessment-- highlighting the importance of opportunities for students to engage in learning within communities beyond the university.
 For more information on the TEF, you can visit the Office for Students website.